Author: Adam Simmons

 Shouldn’t I get a 120Hz+ monitor?

 Most older consoles are limited to 60Hz, such as the PS4, PS4 Pro and Xbox One.
 With the Xbox One X, Microsoft introduced support for 120Hz on a select few game titles – but most developers chose to forgo this in preference for higher graphical quality at 60Hz and lower frame rates.
-The Xbox Series X and PS5 support 120Hz output and can technically use these alongside a ‘4K’ UHD resolution on some screens due to the generous bandwidth of HDMI 2.1.
+The Xbox Series X, PS5 and PS5 Pro support 120Hz output and can technically use these alongside a ‘4K’ UHD resolution on some screens due to the generous bandwidth of HDMI 2.1.
 To really make a good use of the refresh rate, the game will have to run above 60fps and ideally reach 120fps.
 This won’t be possible on all titles, but for some titles or less graphically taxing scenes you can expect frame rates to easily exceed 60fps even at this resolution.
-Games won’t universally support 120Hz for the Xbox Series X and PS5, but due to the significant bump in power from previous generations this is more widely supported.
+Games won’t universally support 120Hz for the Xbox Series X, PS5 and PS5 Pro, but due to the significant bump in power from previous generations this is more widely supported.
 The Xbox Series S supports HDMI 2.1 but is not focused on high resolution gaming at high frame rates.
 Support for 120Hz at lower resolutions is certainly a focus, however.
 Having a monitor capable of 120Hz output would certainly make sense if you want to take advantage of the titles that do support this.

+As an Amazon Associate and Newegg Affiliate I earn from qualifying purchases made using the below link.
+Where possible, you’ll be redirected to your nearest store.
+Further information on supporting our work.
 In contrast, serious (or should we say, competitive) PC gamers generally appreciate and can use monitors with raised refresh rates such as 120Hz, 144Hz, 240Hz or even higher.
 They will want to run their titles at the highest possible frame rates with their monitor able to keep up, with the possibility of reducing graphics settings to achieve it.
 Or they will upgrade their system instead.
 Users who game more casually may also appreciate raised refresh rates, and whether considered a casual or competitive gamer, there is now a lot of interest in variable refresh rate (VRR) technologies to help smooth things out when the frame rate and refresh rate aren’t in sync.
 The Xbox One X and Series X/S supports AMD FreeSync via HDMI, which an ever-increasing number of monitors also support through Adaptive-Sync.
 HDMI 2.1 also includes VRR support as an optional (and often implemented) feature.
-As of April 2022, Sony added HDMI 2.1 VRR support to the PS5 which can be used as long as the monitor includes HDMI 2.1 with the feature included.
+As of April 2022, Sony added HDMI 2.1 VRR support to the PS5 which can be used as long as the monitor includes HDMI 2.1 with the feature included. – Press the Xbox button on your controller and navigate to ‘Profile & System‘ (tab on far right).

 144Hz+ is off the cards